Unmissable bank holiday events in London

 Enjoy bank holiday days out in some of the city’s outer boroughs.

-- In the east, Greenwich mixes maritime attractions with markets, world-class art and historic sites.
+- In the east, Greenwich mixes maritime attractions with markets, stunning parks and historic sites.

 - Go north to Brent, which hosts plenty of activities as the Mayor of London's Borough of Culture for 2020.